 A drive to tree feller buncher is a rubber-tired machine with the cutting head mounted directly to the carrier rather than on a hydraulic boom.
 The whole machine drives up to each tree to cut it.

-A swing boom feller buncher has the cutting head mounted on a boom.
-In this way, the machine does not have to drive to each tree.
+A swing boom feller buncher is a trachked machine with the cutting head mounted on a boom.
+The machine does not have to drive up to each tree to cut it.

 Felling / Cutting Heads